Snapchat/KeyDB-docs/docs/persistence.md

 ### How I can switch to AOF, if I'm currently using dump.rdb snapshots?

-There is a different procedure to do this in KeyDB 2.0 and KeyDB 2.2, as you can guess it's simpler in KeyDB 2.2 and does not require a restart at all.

-**KeyDB >= 2.2**

 * Make a backup of your latest dump.rdb file.
 * Transfer this backup into a safe place.
 * Issue the following two commands: